EuroPython/website/data/pages-content/mentored-sprint.md

 ## TL;DR ##
 ✨ We are running mentored sprints for diverse community members at EuroPython this year ✨

-When: 21st July, 2023, during the main EuroPython conference (Time TBC) but you take as many breaks as you want.
+When: 21st July, 2023, during the main EuroPython conference (Time 10:30 - 13:00) but you take as many breaks as you want.

-Room: TBC
+Room: Open Space

 👉🏽 Apply to be a mentor on the day or feature your open source project: email [cheuk@europython.eu](mailto:cheuk@europython.eu)